The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 It’s not like an MMO or any other regular multiplayer experience; it’s just a bunch of different party games you can play on a Saturday night.

-Think Cards Against Humanity, but with slightly less dark humor.
-While it’s not quite as bad in terms of “edginess,” it’s definitely tailored towards an older audience.
+Think Cards Against Humanity but with slightly less dark humor.
+While it’s not quite as bad in terms of “edginess,” it’s tailored toward an older audience.

 The best part about this one is that it’s meant to be played on a TV with a small group of friends, making it optimal for the NVIDIA Shield.

-If you’re looking for a game that will entertain your guests with hours of hysterical fun, then you should consider adding this one to your library.
+Consider adding this one to your library if you’re looking for a game to entertain your guests with hours of hysterical fun.

 Star Wars: Knights of the Old Republic (KOTOR)